danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 * A rotating on-call schedule, ideally with a primary and secondary person to take the calls.
 * A monitoring and alerting system to inform the on-call person of an issue.
-* A playbook and/or troubleshooting guide for common problems.
+* A playbook/troubleshooting guide for common problems.
 * A maintenance procedure where if the on-call person encounters a new problem, they add the solution to the troubleshooting guide after its resolved.
 This increases the body of knowledge for everyone.
 * Compensation for people when they're on call.

 Given that the above is in place, then that's the same procedure to follow if there's an emergency at any time.
-Otherwise its not sustainable to require the entire team to be in potential emergency mode, even for a standard workday.
+Its not sustainable to require the entire team to be in potential emergency mode, even for a standard workday.

 ## Who does this work best for?

-TBD Maybe belongs in Conclusion: What team does this work best for?
+To wrap this up, here are some attributes of a team for whom this style of working may be best:

+- A team of effective writers, or at the very least, everyone's willing to spend time developing this skill.
 - Small team size *relative* to size of code base.
-Needs to be large enough that every developer can work on a feature without stepping on someone else's toes, otherwise, will need more real time co-ordination.
+The project should be large enough that every developer can work independently on a feature without requiring real time co-ordination.
-- Don't all have to be senior, but a recent graduate may require a little more real time guidance mentoring.
+- It's not necessary that all team members be senior, but a recent graduate or junior developer may require some real time guidance and mentoring.
-- Great for product and SAAS companies, may be more challenging to implement with project based consulting.
-Would have to sell each client on the idea.
+- Great for product and SAAS companies where teams have full control over the product or service.
+May be more challenging to implement with project based consulting because would require "selling" each client on the idea.

-## Conclusion
+## Final Thoughts

 Our team has found a great deal of benefits from working asynchronously.
 The individual benefits include freedom to manage your own time, and arrange work around life rather than the other way around.
 Having a nearly clear calendar allows everyone to do their most important work whenever is optimal for them.
 The benefits also extend to the company.
 When everything important about a project is written down, this eliminates the "single point of failure" where all knowledge about a given area is in a single person's head.
 If that person goes on vacation or leaves the company, the rest of the team or even new team members can get up to speed.

+I would love to hear your thoughts on this - has your team tried asynchronous work?
+What has worked well?
+What have been some challenges?